Because of Love

-"Because of Love" is a song by American singer Janet Jackson from her fifth album, Janet (1993).
-It was released as the album's fourth single in January 1994, the track is a love song written and produced by Jackson and Jimmy Jam and Terry Lewis.
-A remix of the song, the Frankie & David Treat Mix, appears on Jackson's second remix compilation Janet Remixed (1995).
+"Because of Love" is a song by American singer-songwriter Janet Jackson from her fifth album, Janet (1993).
+It was released in January 1994, by Virgin Records, as the album's fourth single.
+The track is a love song written and produced by Jackson and Jimmy Jam and Terry Lewis.
+A remix, the Frankie & David Treat Mix, appears on Jackson's second remix compilation Janet Remixed (1995).
+The song peaked at number ten on the US Billboard Hot 100 and number 19 on the UK Singles Chart.
+Its accompanying music video was directed by Beth McCarthy.

 Critical reception

-Larry Flick from Billboard wrote, "Jackson is at her most playful on this adorable pop/funk ditty.
+Upon the release, Larry Flick from Billboard magazine wrote, "Jackson is at her most playful on this adorable pop/funk ditty.
 Though it does not have the lyrical depth or musical range of past hits, tune has an instantly memorable hook and several fun sing-along passages that renders it simply irresistable."
-Alan Jones from Music Week rated the song four out of five, adding, "not a number one, but bound for the upper reaches."
+Alan Jones from Music Week gave the song a score of four out of five, adding, "Not a number one, but bound for the upper reaches."
 Tom Doyle from Smash Hits gave it two out of five, saying, "Janet keeps the Jackson flag a-flying with another track from her Janet LP.
 In it she goes "Shoop-shoop-a-doo-doop" over a repetitive house beat, then wafts the merest hint of a melody over it, then it all stops."

 Chart performance

-"Because of Love" became Jackson's first solo single since 1987's "The Pleasure Principle" to miss the top five domestically, peaking at number ten on the U.S. Billboard Hot 100 and number six on the U.S. Billboard Hot 100 Airplay.
-It was a moderate success in other countries reaching the top twenty in the U.K. and top thirty in Australia.
+"Because of Love" became Jackson's first solo single since 1987's "The Pleasure Principle" to miss the top five domestically, peaking at number ten on the US Billboard Hot 100 and number six on the US Billboard Hot 100 Airplay.
+It was a moderate success in other countries reaching the top twenty in the UK and top thirty in Australia.

 Music video

-The video, directed by Beth McCarthy, is composed of footage of Jackson and her dancers on the promo TV Shows tour (London; Leipzig, Saxony; New York City; Paris and Sydney) and rehearsals of Janet World Tour in Hartford, Connecticut.
+The music video for "Because of Love", directed by American television director Beth McCarthy, is composed of footage of Jackson and her dancers on the promo TV Shows tour (London; Leipzig, Saxony; New York City; Paris and Sydney) and rehearsals of Janet World Tour in Hartford, Connecticut.
 It was later included on the repackaged edition of 2001's All for You as well as the 2004 DVD From Janet to Damita Jo: The Videos.
 The close up footage of Janet Jackson was filmed at The Four Seasons Hotel, Boston.
-Her dog received a room amenity of a personalized, homemade milk bone treat.

 Live performances

 Jackson performed the song on her janet.
 Tour and was the dedication song for the country of Taiwan for her 2011 Number Ones, Up Close and Personal tour.
 The song was also used in the DJ Intermission session on the 2017-2019 State of the World Tour.
+For the first time in nearly 30 years, Jackson included the song on her 2023 Together Again Tour.